Starnoh254/MalricPharmaFrontend/docs/Homepage-Enhancement-Documentation.md

-# Malric Pharma Homepage Enhancement Documentation
+# Malric Pharma Homepage Enhancement & Restructuring Documentation

 ## 🎯 Overview

-The homepage has been completely redesigned from a simple 2-section layout to a comprehensive, professional pharmacy website that builds trust, showcases services, and drives conversions.
+**Phase 1**: The homepage was enhanced from a simple 2-section layout to a comprehensive, professional pharmacy website.

+**Phase 2**: The entire site structure was restructured for optimal e-commerce UX - the products page is now the landing page (root `/`) to encourage immediate shopping, with the previous homepage content moved to a dedicated `/about` page.

 ## 📊 Before vs After